Berlin0610/Face_Interactive_Coding/README.md

 ## Virtual Character Animation with Facial Semantics

 ### Virtual characters stored at the decoder side are selected by end users and facial semantics are extracted and transmitted from the talking face sequence captured at the encoder side.
+For better quality comparisons, please download the videos (mp4).

 ### Example 1